 In addition to being crash free at large time steps, the Krauss model is also stochastic.
 The important parameter for our study is a noise amplitude ε , which we will vary from 0.5 to 2.
-For $\varepsilon < 0$ or $\varepsilon \ge 2$ the model leaves the range of where it is plausible for traffic.
+For $\epsilon < 0$ or $\epsilon \geq 2$ the model leaves the range of where it is plausible for traffic.